ibm-cloud-docs/containers/cs_observability_reference.md

 <dd>The Sysdig access key that you want to use for your configuration.
 This value is optional.
 If you do not specify this option, the latest access key is used for your configuration. </dd>

 <dt><code>--private-endpoint</code><dt>
-<dd>When you add this option to your command, the private service endpoint is used to connect to {{site.data.keyword.mon_full_notm}}.
-To use the private service endpoint, your cluster must be enabled for using private service endpoints.  </dd>
+<dd>When you add this option to your command, the private cloud service endpoint is used to connect to {{site.data.keyword.mon_full_notm}}.
+To use the private cloud service endpoint, your cluster must be enabled for using private cloud service endpoints.  </dd>

 </dl>